anonymousaaai2023ttnet/TTnet/README.md

 (2-b: Tractability) The second property enables to compute all possible model inputs/outputs prior to deployment in production.
 In an adversarial setting, we can assess whether the input noise will propagate to the output.
 We can therefore disregard filters with no impact on the output.
 This leads to a lower number of clauses and variables in the SAT formulas compared to BNNs, thus enabling the usage of generic SAT solver.
 When compared to the BNN/SAT method, our SAT formulas are 5 and 9 times more compact in terms of number of clauses for high noise MNIST and CIFAR10 respectively.

 3. We apply our model to complete robustness verification.
-TT-DCNNs benefit from the synergy of the state-of-the-art of BNN/SAT method and that of real-valued DNN/MIP complete robustness verification methods.
-Our model improves the verifiable accuracy by more than 2.5\% for high noise MNIST and by 0.5\% for the high noise of CIFAR10 when compared to BNN/SAT method while decreasing the verification time by a factor of 9 for MNIST and 150 for CIFAR10 high noise when compared to MIP methods.
+TTnets benefit from the synergy of the state-of-the-art of BNN/SAT method and that of real-valued DNN/MIP complete robustness verification methods.
+Our model improves the verified accuracy by more than 10.0\% for high noise MNIST and by 2.0\% for the low noise of CIFAR10 when compared to BNN/SAT method while decreasing the verification time by a factor of 9 for MNIST and 150 for CIFAR10 high noise when compared to MIP methods.
+We also show that our model can scale to Imagenet.

 Here is a visualisation of 1 block of 2D-CNN: the first layer has 3 filters with real-valued weigths and intermediate values, and the second layer has one filter with with real-valued weigths and  binary values.